-The story goes that the design engineers at Hyundai were told to set goals for creating an EV that exceeded competing automakers.
-The Korean designers achieved this by creating an all-electric Kona that beats the Chevrolet Bolt’s range and gets better fuel-efficiency ratings than the Prius hybrid and the Prius Prime plug-in hybrid, which have set the gold standard for many years.
+The story goes that Hyundai’s design engineers were assigned the goal of creating an EV that exceeded competing automakers.
+The Korean designers achieved this by creating an all-electric Kona that equals the Chevrolet Bolt’s range and price, and is far less expensive than the base Tesla Model 3.

 Hyundai’s intelligent use of aluminum and advanced high-strength steel gives the EV an extremely light yet rigid body structure.
 The smart-blend of strong weight-saving materials creates more efficient driving with longer range and quicker acceleration.
 With its battery unit located under the passenger area, Kona’s center of gravity is low, providing more responsive and balanced handling.

-Hyundai’s 2019 Kona EV offers a new spin on regenerative braking, offering 3 levels of re-gen control.
+Hyundai’s 2021 Kona EV offers 3 levels of re-gen control.
 Says Hyundai: “The regenerative brakes turn the mechanical energy generated by the wheels into electricity when you decelerate and store it in the battery.
 Drivers can increase energy recapture when easing off the accelerator pedal by engaging in a much higher degree of deceleration.
 In fact the Kona Electric fully stops when you take your foot off, creating a “one pedal” driving experience where the brake pedal’s only needed for emergency stops.
 This especially comes in handy during stop-and-go traffic by eliminating the hassle of constantly switching pedals.
 With a higher deceleration rate than the Nissan Leaf, the Kona EV can recover more energy.”

 A standard Blue Link Connected Car Service is complimentary for 3 years.
 Using the service in the car, on a smartphone, smartwatch or with Amazon Echo, Kona owners can access remote lock, engine start with climate control, and schedule in-car maintenance.
 Phones can be charged with a wireless charging pad on the center console.
 The Smart Cruise Control feature automatically slows Kona down when it detects a vehicle that’s too close in the lane ahead.
 60/40 split-folding rear seats offer 45.8 cubic feet of cargo space.
 An available Heads-up Display slides up into your line of sight when you want it, allowing drivers to easily keep track of key navigation, audio and driving information without taking eyes off the road.
 A power tilt-and-slide sunroof is available.
-Buyers can choose among "extroverted" colors that include Phantom Black, Galactic Grey, Chalk White, Ceramic Blue, and Pulse Red, with the option of a contrasting white roof if the car is not fitted with a sunroof.
+Buyers can choose among "extroverted" colors that include: Ultra Black, Galactic Grey, Chalk White, Sonic Silver, Ceramic Blue, and Pulse Red.

 There are currently 4 primary incentives available to the California consumer that substantially lower the cost of buying or leasing an EV.
 CURRENT provides all the guidance or assistance you may need to apply for these incentives.